 Our REST and WebSocket APIs have rate limits that affect the number of calls that can be made within a short amount of time.
 The rate limits are designed to protect the APIs against attacks (such as DDoS attacks), and to prevent manipulation of our order books (such as by rapidly placing and cancelling large orders).

-The API rate limits are divided into three sections depending upon the API interface being used (REST or WebSocket) and the type of call that is being made (public, private, trading).
+The API rate limits are divided into three sections (public, private, trading) depending upon the API interface being used (REST or WebSocket) and the type of call that is being made (market data, account management, placing/cancelling orders).

 Public (REST Market Data)

 The public endpoints are rate limited by IP address and currency pair for calls to Trades and OHLC, and by IP address only for calls to all other public endpoints.

 Calling the public endpoints at a frequency of 1 per second (or less) would remain within the rate limits, but exceeding this frequency could cause the calls to be rate limited.
 If the rate limits are reached, additional calls would be restricted for a few seconds (or possibly longer if calls continue to be made while the rate limits are active).